Khoo Poay Tiong

-Khoo Poay Tiong (邱培栋 (邱培棟, Qiū Péidòng, Khu Pôe-tòng); born 13 December 1970) is a Malaysian politician who has served as the Member of Parliament (MP) for Kota Melaka since May 2018.
-He served as State Leader of the Opposition of Melaka from July 2013 to May 2018 and Member of the Melaka State Legislative Assembly (MLA) for Ayer Keroh from March 2008 to May 2018.
-He is a member of the Democratic Action Party (DAP), a component party of Pakatan Harapan (PH) opposition coalition.
-He has served as the Assistant National Organising Secretary of DAP since November 2017.
+Khoo Poay Tiong (邱培栋 (邱培棟, Qiū Péidòng, Khu Pôe-tòng); born 13 December 1970) is a Malaysian politician who has served as Chairman of the Secretariat of the Malaysian Chinese New Village Division since May 2024 and the Member of Parliament (MP) for Kota Melaka since May 2018.
+He served as Leader of the Opposition of Malacca from July 2013 to May 2018 and Member of the Malacca State Legislative Assembly (MLA) for Ayer Keroh from March 2008 to May 2018.
+He is a member of the Democratic Action Party (DAP), a component party of Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
+He has served as the National Organising Secretary of DAP since March 2025 and State Chairman of DAP of Malacca since June 2024.
+He served as the Assistant National Organising Secretary of DAP from November 2017 to his promotion in March 2025.
+He was the State Vice Chairman prior to his promotion to the state chairmanship.
+He is presently the sole Malacca DAP MP.

-In the 14th General Election 2018 general election, Khoo was elected to the Parliament of Malaysia for the Kota Melaka constituency, winning 76,518 of the 105,276 votes cast.

-Previously, Khoo was a former state assemblyman for Ayer Keroh state seat for two terms (2008 to 2013 and 2013 to 2018) and also a former State Opposition Leader for Malacca State Legislative Assembly for one term.